panther-labs/panther/docs/gitbook/operations/runbooks.md

 ## panther-log-alert-dedup
 The `panther-rules-engine` lambda manages this table and it is used to deduplicate of alerts.
-The `panther-log-alert-forwarder` read the ddb stream from this table.
+The `panther-log-alert-forwarder` reads the ddb stream from this table.

  Failure Impact
  * Processing of rules could be slowed or stopped if there are errors/throttles.